 There are many documents on this website.
 Pulling one specific document from that pile in a quarter of a second is difficult - but it is possible, and this page will help you do it.

 Firstly let’s look at some search terms people use to find things on this site: Forms, policy, services, job, Lincolnshire etc..

 A lot of them don’t identify a document at all.
-For example, if you type only “Lincolnshire” into the search you get many thousands of responses.
+For example, if you type only “Lincolnshire” into the search you get many responses.
 What you are looking for would be buried in there somewhere.

-Searching with such a universal phrase is as good as useless - you’re not going to go through all those many thousands to find what you want.
+Searching with such a universal phrase is as good as useless - you’re not going to go through all those many documents to find what you want.
 However if you search using its name in full, it’s probably first on the list.